10 Worst Books Ever Written

 - “they kissed intimently”

-Although this book is considered one of the worst books of all time, it has managed to achieve a rating of 4 stars on Amazon.com.
+Although this book is considered one of the worst books ever of all times, it has managed to achieve a rating of 4 stars on Amazon.com.
+If you read them, however, you will learn that they are mostly sarcastic, so I am not sure how to take this rating.

 8. Irene Iddesleigh (Amanda McKittrick Ros)